Insights & Trends CX Contact Center

 21. Average handle time (AHT)

 Average handle time is the average time an agent spends on a call, including talk time, hold time, and after-call tasks.
-It’s a key efficiency metric that helps you spot complex queries and gaps in training.
+It’s a key efficiency metric that helps you spot complex queries and training gaps.

-A low AHT means quicker resolutions and shorter calls, while a high AHT means calls have long durations.
+A low AHT means quicker resolutions and shorter calls, while a high AHT means longer call durations.
 It’s important to balance the average handle time with quality — shorter times shouldn’t negatively affect the customer experience.

 Tips to improve AHT: